kantega/htmx-workshop/README.md

 **Objective**

 Display product inventory on page load.
 Use a loading indicator as a placeholder while the inventory loads.
-As a bonus, update the inventory when a user puts an item in the basket.
+As a bonus, update the inventory when a user adds or removes an item from the shopping cart.

 **Instructions**

 There is an empty `<div>` tag in the `products` page with the class name `product-stock`.
 Use `hx-get`to fetch the inventory from the endpoint `/inventory?productId=<id>` and use the `hx-trigger` to trigger this on page load.
 Add the `/three-dots.svg` image to use as a loading indicator.
 Read about the required css classes and the `hx-indicator` attribute to connect it to the item being loaded.

 To update the inventory information when a user adds a product to the shopping cart, you could send an event as an HTTP Header as a response to `/webshop/add-to-cart`.
 You could for instance name the event `stock-updated-<product id>`, to be able to differentiate between products.
 When sending the `HX-Trigger` HTTP Header, you can add several events by separating them with a comma.
 Alternatively, use the json syntax for events to send events with data.
 Note that this requires the use of javascript to read the data.

 **Resources**